click2cloud-ashwin/Resource_Partition_APIs/README.md

 ````bigquery
 http://192.168.1.243:8080/api/v1/tenants/{tenant-name}/namespaces
 ````
-#### Note: The referal yaml can like below where one can have to pass
-####       the name of the namespace in value of ‘name’ key (for example here name of namespace is “namespace-2”)
+**Note: The referal yaml can be like below where one can have to pass** the name of the namespace in value of `name` key (for example here name of namespace is “namespace-2”)\
-####       the name of the tenant in value of ‘tenant’ key (for example here tenant name is “tenant-2”)
+   the name of the tenant in value of `tenant` key (for example here tenant name is “tenant-2”)

 ````bigquery
 apiVersion: v1